List an item to sell on Facebook Marketplace and learn how to create and print your shipping label and how to mark an item as shipped.

 Often made from glutinous rice these Filipino favorite delicacies will sure stick to your taste buds.
 Find your next favorite in this list of 11 tempting Filipino native delicacies called kakanin serve on Christmas and New Year.

-Listing Filipino New Year's Eve traditions and superstitions to welcome the good fortune the new year brings.
-Find out how Filipinos celebrate New Year.
+This article will take a look at some Filipino New Year's Eve traditions and superstitions to welcome the good fortune the new year brings.

 Reduplication of Filipino words is very common and is done even with names.
 Some even conveys the meaning without having the need to be repeated.

 Christmas is one of the biggest holidays celebrated by Filipinos with lots of Christmas decors, night mass, unending parties and more.
 But there's more to learn on how Filipinos celebrate the holiday season.